xinhaoyuan/layout-machi/README.md

 ### Basic usage

-The editing command starts with the open region of the entire workarea, perform "operations" to split the current region into multiple sub-regions, then recursively edits each of them.
+The editing command starts with the open region of the entire workarea, perform "operations" to split the current region into multiple sub-regions, then recursively edits each of them (by default, the maximum split depth is 2).
 The layout is defined by a sequence of operations as a layout command.
 The layout editor allows users to interactively input their commands and shows the resulting layouts on screen, with the following auxiliary functions: